eivindml/dotfiles/readme.md

 If you like to change your dotfiles directory, don't forget to alter the path for `vim-plug` and `vim-snippets` within `vimrc`.

+Please don't forget to add your Name and eMail Address within `symlink/gitconfig`.
+I set a pseudonym, so you are not accedentilly commiting the name of the Author of this project. &#x1F609;

 Within `symlink` I tossed all dots of dotfiles away.
 So you are able to access them via Finder and of course without revealing invisible files.